 5 points - Vote her photos into the Style Gallery

 1 point - Post a comment on her photos

 When thisischanelle reaches 200 Chic Points, she will be in the Style Council!

 I’m assuming most of the people cautious about going alone are American?
 It seems characteristic of my US friends to be scared of overseas countries – and I don’t mean that in a condescending way, it’s just something I’ve noticed about my besties in Colorado.
 Most of my friends as well as myself have travelled both in Australia and overseas alone before.

 Anyway, I prefer travelling alone, as I usually am travelling to meet friends who live overseas anyway.
 I often go to cities where I don’t know anybody though and still have a great time.
 Staying in hostels helps, as does couchsurfing.
-The only city where I’ve wished I’d had somebody with me was Paris, but that’s definitely an anomaly.posted about 1 year ago
+The only city where I’ve wished I’d had somebody with me was Paris, but that’s definitely an anomaly.posted almost 4 years ago

-i just feel it’s much safer to go with other people. just one other person would be okay. you never know what’s going to happen, and it’s best to have a friend there to helpposted 11 months ago
+i just feel it’s much safer to go with other people. just one other person would be okay. you never know what’s going to happen, and it’s best to have a friend there to helpposted over 3 years ago